mehmetkurt/nopCommerce-elasticsearch/readme.md

 ## License

-This plugin is licensed under the GNU General Public License (GPL).
-See the [LICENSE](LICENSE) file for details.
+This plugin is licensed under the GNU Affero General Public License (AGPL) v3.0.
+See the [LICENSE](https://raw.githubusercontent.com/mehmetkurt/nopCommerce-elasticsearch/beta-0-0-1/LICENSE) file for details.

 ## Support